- General School-Wide Behavior Expectations

 INSTRUCTION BEGINS PROMPTLY AT 8:30AM

-When the 8:25am bell rings, students walk directly to the classroom.
-Teachers take attendance electronically at 8:30am then begin instruction.
+When the 8:15am bell rings, students walk directly to the classroom, and enter through external doors.
+Teachers will take attendance electronically at 8:30am then begin instruction.
 If a child arrives in class after the 8:30am bell, the child will be marked absent.
-As to not interrupt instruction, children not in class at 8:30am need to get a late slip from the office.
-When they show this to the teacher, the teacher knows that the office has changed the electronic record to show the child is at school.
+As to not interrupt instruction, children not in class at 8:30am need to head to the main office doors and check-in.
+The office will change the electronic record to show the child is at school.
 Please make being on time and ready to learn a habit.
 Research has shown children who are frequently tardy in elementary school are more likely to have poor grades in middle school, dropout in high school, and even experience employment issues later in life.
 It is also stressful for students when they are late and have missed some instruction.
 If you are struggling to get here on time and need support please contact Jenny Yoshida.

 GETTING TO SCHOOL